blokadaorg/block.blokada.org/hugo/content/post/insiders.md

 - [Join our chat](http://go.blokada.org/chat) and mention that you would like to join the insiders.

 That's it!
 Join the community, support Blokada, and have fun with us!

+_Blokada is an open source project.
+There is no financial reward or cost involved with participation.
+You are free to resign anytime, we only ask you to let us know once you decide to do so._